Leaf plate

-Patravali, also known as Pattal, Vistaraku, Vistar or Khali, are eating plates, bowls or trencher made with broad leaves in India and Nepal.
-It is mainly made from sal leaves, dhak leaves and bauhinia leaves.
-It is also made from banyan tree leaves.
-It is made in circular shape, by stitching 6 to 8 leaves with tiny wooden sticks.
+Leaf plates are eating plates, bowls or trenchers made with broad leaves, particularly in India and Nepal.
+In India they are known as Patravali, Pattal, Vistaraku, Vistar or Khali; in Nepal, as Tapari (Nepali: टपरी).
+They are mainly made from sal, dhak, bauhinia or banyan tree leaves.
+They can be made in circular shape, by stitching 6 to 8 leaves with tiny wooden sticks (in Nepal, with fine bamboo sticks called sinkaa).
 Food is served on both fresh and dried pattal.
 It is popular during traditional meals, festivals and in temples.
-Its manufacture is a cottage industry in India and Nepal where women work on weaving them at home in spare time.
+Its manufacture is a cottage industry in India and Nepal where women work on weaving them at home as part of the cottage industry.

 Etymology

 The word Patravali is derived from Sanskrit word Patra; a term used for both leaf and vessels or utensils.
 The word Patravali literally translates to "made of leaf".
-Patravali is also known as Pattal, Tapari, Ilai, Mantharai ilai, Chakluk, Vistaraku, Vistar, Khali, Donne, Duna, Bota in various regions of India and Nepal.